imrushi/imrushi.github.io/content/notes/go.md

 In practice, you often use `defer` for resource cleanup, like closing files, releasing locks, or other cleanup tasks, to ensure that these tasks are performed even if there's an early return or an error condition.

+#### Bullet Points

+- When a function returns multiple values, the last value usually has a type of `error`.
+Error values have an `Error()` method that returns a string describing the error.
+- By convention, functions return an error value of nil to indicate there are no errors.
+- You can access the value a pointer holds by putting a * right before it: *myPointer.
+- If a function receives a pointer as a parameter, and it updates the value at that pointer, then the updated value will still be visible outside the function.

 ### Methods

 A function is a standalone piece of code that can be called by other parts of your program.